Save the Date!

 Conference theme: Communicating for safer diagnosis

-Click on the Save the Date flyer to download and share with your colleagues.
+Click on the Save the Date flyer below to download and share with your colleagues.

 Carmel Crock, (Convenor), Director, Emergency Department, The Royal Victorian Eye and Ear Hospital